Voidware-Prohibited/ALSXT/README.md

 To enable vertex detection in packaged builds (required for line tracing, procedural mesh, or runtime vertex inspection), you must enable Allow CPU Access on each mesh.
 This setting ensures vertex data is not stripped during cooking, allowing CPU-based functions to read vertex buffers at runtime.

 For each Static Mesh:
-- Open the Static Mes in the Content Browser.
+- Open the Static Mesh in the Content Browser.
 - In the Details panel, check "Allow CPU Access".
-- Bulk Edit Meshes: For multiple meshes, select them in the Content Browser, right-click, and use Asset Actions > Bulk Edit via Property Matrix to enable this setting in bulk.
+This can also be performed in bulk with the Bulk Edit via Property Matrix command.
 - Rebuild/Repackage: Save the meshes and repackage the project for the changes to take effect in the build.

 ## CI System Requirements
 Systems performing Continous Intergration Workflows will have additional requirements depending on the CI solution used.
 - Git
 - OpenCppCoverage
 - Domain Name or ngrok (For Self Hosted CI)
-- Workflow Actions services and Runners configured for Forgejo/Codeberg, GitHub or GitLab.
+- Workflow Actions services and Runners configured for Forgejo/Codeberg, GitHub or GitLab
 - Jenkins and Java 11 (For Jenkins)

 # Installation